Ambrevar/dotfiles/README.md

 Some custom functions: duplicate line, unfill-paragraph, etc.

-A lot of code snippets, especially for LaTeX.
-Contains document template, plot generation, pie chart generation, and others.
+A lot of code snippets, especially for C and LaTeX (document templates, plot generation, pie chart generation, and others).

 Mutt
 ====